google/WebFundamentals/src/content/en/showcase/2017/within.md

 Hiero is a bitmap font packing tool that runs with Java.
 The Hiero documentation doesn't really explain how to run it without going through a complicated build process.
 First, install Java if you haven't already.
-Then if double clicking on the runnable-hiero.jar doesn't open Hiero, try running it with this command in the console:
+Then, if double clicking on the runnable-hiero.jar doesn't open Hiero, try running it with this command in the console: